codiume/orbit/packages/astro-vanilla-extract/README.md

 To learn more about using Vanilla Extract library, head to the [vanilla-extract][vanilla-extract] official documentation.

-### Example

-We have also setup an example repository available here: [example-vanilla-extract](../../apps/example-vanilla-extract/)

 ## Changelog

 Please see the [Changelog](CHANGELOG.md) for more information on what has changed recently.